NMAK19001U Applied Operations Research

 - select a suitable solution method for a given mathematical problem

-- implement solution methods by means of state-of-the-art solvers
+- implement solution methods by means of a general-purpose programming language and/or state-of-the-art solvers

 - obtained the competences necessary to